DanialArab/Docker/README.md

             docker rmi name_of_image

-BUT I may need to first remove the container first, to list all the containers on my system, including the stopped ones:
+BUT I may need to first remove the container, to list all the containers on my system, including the stopped ones:

             docker ps -a